-Overall, Claims Conference research found an estimated 245,000 Holocaust survivors worldwide.
-Of these survivors, 81% are receiving ongoing payments or received payments in the past year directly from the Claims Conference.
-An additional 9% of survivors, although receiving compensation either from Israel or from funds negotiated by the Claims Conference and administered by other entities or governments (e.g., Germany and Austria), are receiving Claims Conference-funded services.
-Thus, 90% of documented Holocaust survivors worldwide were in direct communication with the Claims Conference during 2022 to 2023.
+Overall, Claims Conference research found an estimated 220,800 Holocaust survivors worldwide.
+Of these survivors, 87% are receiving ongoing payments or received payments in the past year directly from the Claims Conference An additional 5% of survivors, although receiving compensation either from Israel or from funds negotiated by the Claims Conference and administered by other entities or governments (e.g., Germany and Austria), are receiving Claims Conference-funded services.
+Thus, 92% of documented Holocaust survivors worldwide were in direct communication with the Claims Conference from 2022 through 2024.

-Prior to this work, the most comprehensive assessments were conducted around the year 2000 and were summarized in the 2000 Special Master's Proposed Plan of Allocation and Distribution of Settlement Proceeds, In re: Holocaust Victim Assets Litigation (Swiss Banks Settlement).9 Sources included administrative records, census data and surveys of Jewish adults that assessed, for those born prior to 1946, their experiences during the period of Nazi persecution.
+Prior to this recent work by the Claims Conference, the most comprehensive assessments were conducted around the year 2000 and were summarized in the 2000 Special Master's Proposed Plan of Allocation and Distribution of Settlement Proceeds, In re: Holocaust Victim Assets Litigation (Swiss Banks Settlement).
+Sources included administrative records, census data and surveys of Jewish adults that assessed, for those born prior to 1946, their experiences during the period of Nazi persecution.
 Census-based estimates identified survivors based on year of birth, country of birth and dates of immigration.
 In the absence of census data and for the study of a population for which there are no official statistics, these past approaches to estimation were especially useful in highlighting where to allocate resources and outreach efforts.